GabeScott/standard-works-vault/General Conference/1986 April - The Kingdom Rolls Forth in South America.md

 Teaching and preparing the members of the Church to be worthy of the temple blessings rests upon the shoulders of the priesthood.
 There is no substitute, in my opinion, for inspired local leaders.
 I was most impressed with the conversion stories told by the stake presidencies in Bogota.
 One stake president, who has served for more than eight years, reported that he was called after only two and one-half years of membership in the Church.
 The Lord does bless his leaders when they put their trust in him.

 The Church is organized properly.
-We need to be sure that every man learns his duty and acts “in the office in which he is appointed, in all diligence.” (see D&C 107:99.)
+We need to be sure that every man learns his duty and acts “in the office in which he is appointed, in all diligence.” (see [[D&C 107.99|D&C 107:99]].)

 It seems clear to me, as this great work continues to roll forth, that the leaders of the Church at every level, and particularly at the stake and ward levels, need to understand God’s plan for his children and then teach these principles to their people.